 Her work was visceral and tactile, often shot on 16mm—a medium that carried the texture of imperfection, the hum of analog intimacy.
 In Sanctus (1990), she used X-ray footage to explore the fragile beauty of the human body, layering it with an almost spiritual reverence for mortality, merging scientific imagery with artistic expression.
 Hammer wasn’t afraid to get her hands dirty, both literally and metaphorically.
 She believed in filmmaking as a physical act, something deeply personal and political, inseparable from the body that made it.

 For me, Hammer’s process was a revelation.
 Having learned filmmaking through work, trial, and error, her hands-on experimentation felt like a permission slip to break the rules, to see imperfection as truth.
-Watching her films, I didn’t just learn about framing or editing—I learned about risk, about the courage it takes to let your work bleed with your identity.
+Watching her films, I didn’t just learn about framing or editing—I learned about risk, about the courage to let your work carry the weight of who you are.

 Still from Women I Love.